Luis Antonio Argüello: Biography

-Argüello was born at Presidio of San Francisco (in present day San Francisco), Alta California, to José Darío Argüello and Maria Ygnacia Moraga, members of one of the most distinguished and influential families in early California history.
+Argüello was born at Presidio of San Francisco (in present-day San Francisco), Alta California, to José Darío Argüello and Maria Ygnacia Moraga, members of one of the most distinguished and influential families in early California history.
 His father founded the Pueblo de Los Angeles, and served as Governor of Alta California and later of Baja California.

 In August, 1806, Argüello succeeded his father as Commandant of California with the rank of lieutenant.
 In 1821, he launched an exploration of Northern California to investigate the rumors of "Foreigners" setting up a base.
 Argüello published his expedition diary, titled The Diary of Captain Arguello: The Last Spanish Expedition in California, October 17 - November 17, 1821.
 He ordered retribution on hunters of the Russian-American Company who were catching sea otters in San Francisco Bay.
 There were numerous sea otter populations to hunt and a lack of Spanish military posts above San Francisco Bay made it hard for Argüello to stop this northern activity and the possibility of them trading with the Spanish Missions.

 His brother was Santiago Argüello, who was commandant of the Presidio of San Diego and alcalde (mayor) of Pueblo de San Diego.
-His sister Concepción Argüello (1791-1857) was noted for her romance with Nikolai Rezanov (1764-1807), a Russian promoter of the colonization of Alaska and California.
+His sister Concepción Argüello (1791–1857) was noted for her romance with Nikolai Rezanov (1764–1807), a Russian promoter of the colonization of Alaska and California.

-Argüello and his second wife Maria Soledad Ortega de Argüello inherited his parents 35240 acre Spanish Rancho land grant of 1795 named Rancho de las Pulgas, encompassing present day San Mateo, Belmont, San Carlos, Redwood City, Atherton, and Menlo Park.
+Argüello and his second wife María Soledad Ortega de Argüello inherited his parents 35240 acre Spanish Rancho land grant of 1795 named Rancho de las Pulgas, encompassing present day San Mateo, Belmont, San Carlos, Redwood City, Atherton, and Menlo Park.
 Though Luis never actually lived there, his widow and children settled there after his death.

 Josefa Arguello was one of his daughters, she married Eulogio de Celis, their son Eulogio F. de Celis became a predominant landowner in the San Fernando Valley.

 Luis Antonio Argüello died in Yerba Buena (San Francisco) in 1830, and is buried at the Mission San Francisco de Asís (Mission Dolores) cemetery.